Biomedical Engineering Curriculum

-The program offers four primary research and teaching tracks: Biomedical and Molecular Imaging, Biomolecular and Protein Engineering, Biomaterials, Mechanics, and Tissue Engineering and Medical Physics.
+The program offers four primary research and teaching tracks: Biomedical and Molecular Imaging, Biomaterials, Mechanics, and Tissue Engineering, Medical Physics, and Molecular and Translational Nanomedicine.
 Because of the interdisciplinary nature of the program, the courses listed in the Biomedical Engineering section of the catalog represent only a portion of the available courses.

 First-year students complete a core curriculum that includes track-specific core courses, three or four laboratory rotations, and training in responsible conduct of research.